Deploying JMX Bridge

 Select Assign AZs and Networks.
-This section shows the Availability Zones that you create when configuring Ops Manager Director.
+This section shows the Availability Zones that you Create when configuring Ops Manager Director.

 (vSphere and Amazon Web Services Only) Select one or more Availability Zones under Balance other jobs in.
-Ops Manager balances instances of Metrics jobs with more than one instance across the Availability Zones that you specify.
+Ops Manager balances Metrics jobs with more than one instance across the Availability Zones that you specify.

 Select a Network from the drop down menu.